Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 On the other side, with Mailfence you just have to add an email in your personal data section, then validate by following the link in a confirmation email !
 This feature is a bit hidden / not well documented but actually works perfectly.

-That does not prevent you from properly configuring your custom domain to redirect incoming emails and pass through spam filter (SPF-related entries), though.
+This will not prevent you from properly configuring your custom domain to redirect incoming emails and pass through spam filter (SPF-related entries), though.

 Draw